kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 1. **API Integration Tests**: These tests verify the behavior of our API endpoints, ensuring that our application correctly handles HTTP requests and responses.

-2. **App Service Unit Tests**: These tests focus on the individual components of our business logic, verifying that our services function correctly in isolation.
+2. **Persistence Unit Tests**: These tests focus on the individual components of our business logic, verifying that DB operations function correctly in isolation.

 This separation allows us to pinpoint issues more accurately and maintain a clear understanding of where potential problems may lie.